pqrkchqps/diehard-dot-fund-school/beginner/decision_tools.md

 ### Setting an outcome
 When your proposal closes, you’ll be prompted to set a proposal outcome.

-In Loomio, it's not assumed that majority wins - the outcome or conclusion of a decision is up to you to define on behalf of the group.
+In Diehard.Fund, it's not assumed that majority wins - the outcome or conclusion of a decision is up to you to define on behalf of the group.
 Sometimes it makes sense to go with the majority, but sometimes even one dissenting voice means it's a no.

 Group members will be notified of the outcome, so it's a very useful tool for keeping people in the loop.
 You can clearly define next steps and name specific actions, or summarise what was learned from the process.